elmehdiaitami/Cloud_Engineer_Learning_Path/notes/Identity and Access Management (IAM).md

     - Deleter (delete projects)

 ### Roles
+An IAM role is a collection of permissions.
 There are three types of roles in Cloud IAM:
 - ```Basic roles``` (apply across all services in a project) ```owner``` ```editor``` ```viewer``` ```billing admin```
 - ```Predefined roles``` (apply to a specific resource in a project) ```InstanceAdminRole``` -> ```compute.instance.(get,list,delete,start,stop,setMachineType)``` list of permission bundled together.